Old Gold & Black: Controversies

 communication between the editorial and business offices.

 Executive Staff

 The five people most responsible for the day-to-day operations of the paper are the Editor-in-Chief, the Deputy Editor, the Managing Editor, and the Multimedia Director.
 The outgoing editor-in-chief also selects the following year's editorial board with the input of the other executive editors.
-The current executive staff includes Ella Klein, Skyler Villamar-Jones, Andrew Braun, and William Kunisaki.
+The current executive staff includes Mattie Stillerman, Miriam Fabrycky, Maria Silveira, and Piper Saunders.

 There were two editors in the 1989 school year because editor Jonathan Jordan ran for a seat in the 39th District of the North Carolina House of Representatives.
 He would lose the race and resign his position to catch up on his school work.
 Alan Pringle would take his post.